-One of the great worries as a woman going into ministry is that you will be pigeonholed as a token woman in the role.
-In other words, you won’t be taken seriously.
+Often, women going into ministry become pigeonholed as a token women in their roles.
+In other words, you aren’t taken seriously.
 It’s quite common for women to be shepherded into “women-only” ministries that cover “women-only” issues.
-While those concerns are important, and women ministers are perhaps best able to discuss them, that shouldn’t be the limit of what you have to say about God.
+While those concerns are important, that shouldn’t be the limit of what you have to say about God.

-There can be pressure to tailor your ministry directly to women, to the exclusion of the entire community.
+There can be pressure to tailor your ministry directly to women.
 That may be your goal, which is perfectly fine, but if you wish to reach everyone, be sure to avoid the trap of speaking only to the concerns related to your sex.
 Bringing God into everyday experiences can be a way to invigorate faith, but try to avoid speaking only about stereotypically female topics.
-Broadening your approach to include the concerns of everyone in the community will not only open the doors to a larger congregation, it will also demonstrate your ability to relate on a level beyond your gender.
+Broadening your approach to include everyone in the community will not only open the doors to a larger congregation, it will also demonstrate your ability to relate on a level beyond your gender.

 Once a community begins to respect your voice as a minister, you will quickly be seen not just as a woman, but as a dedicated, faithful messenger of the Gospel.